harlyq/aframe-sprite-particles-component/README.md

 **rotation** : number range array = `0`

-over-time ranges for the particle rotation counterclockwise about the XY plane. all rotations are from min range to max range, and in degrees
+for particles, over-time ranges for the rotation counterclockwise about the XY plane.
+For `ribbon3d`, it is the over-time counterclockwise rotation in the plane YZ. all rotations are from min range to max range, and in degrees

 **scale** : number range array = `1`